beqpolk1/swal/docs/security_todos.md

 * don't allow nginx to serve sensitive static content (e.g. .env)
 * XSS sanitization on entry inputs
 * Filter for specific formats & size limits on artwork file uploads
+* Revisit FTP config for vulnerabilities
+* Use SSL (or SFTP??) for FTP transfers web -> nginx